 Giving Compass' Take:

-• This Christensen Institute post discusses the ways some healthcare providers address social determinants of health, but notes that innovation in this area must be embedded in business models.
+- Rebecca Fogg discusses the ways some healthcare providers address social determinants of health but notes that innovation in this area must be embedded in business models.

 Evidence suggests that separating immigrant children from their families could cause lasting emotional trauma.
 Gun violence and adverse weather events destroy lives and property, and create hazardous living conditions.
 Structural racism has been linked to health inequities, for instance where housing discrimination leads to segregation of black buyers and renters in neighborhoods with poor living conditions.
 The list goes on, and through every such experience, affected individuals, their loved ones, and their communities learn implicitly what healthcare providers have long known: that health status depends on much more than access to, or quality of, healthcare.